SquadcastHub/squadcasthub.github.io/pages/mydoc/analyze_metrics.md

 You can only select one Service, Tag and User at a time.
 Multiselect for any one category is not permitted today.

-We’re working to bring this out to you soon
 {{site.data.alerts.end}}

 {{site.data.alerts.yellow-note-i-md}}